rhyden-kx/DSA4264/Technical Report.md

 Third, the variables in the moderation list are not consistent throughout our data, both between different subreddits and within subreddits.
 This is because different subreddits have different moderation actions.Therefore, using the text column is more consistent to compare moderation activity across different subreddits.

-Lastly, research has shown that [removed] was due to moderator activity either by the mods or the auto-moderation rules of the subreddit.
+Lastly, [research](https://www.reddit.com/r/help/comments/91ni5k/comment/e2zdg08/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) has shown that [removed] was due to moderator activity either by the mods or the auto-moderation rules of the subreddit.
-Hypothesis 5: There is not enough moderation on days with higher toxicity.
-True.
+Hypothesis 5: There is not enough moderation on days with higher toxicity. ✅True

 Fig 14.